 - Greater trust and communication between teachers, parents and students about work related learning, work experience and careers information, advice and guidance.

 This program offers enormous potential for ambitious and committed schools seeking to make positive, sustainable culture change, first at Key Stage 3, then at all other Key Stages.

 In becoming more inspired, motivated and empowered, students at Key Stage 3 will also be more open to further learning and have greater confidence and belief in their own ability to succeed.

 As each additional cohort of students progress they will attract interest from other students, teachers and parents.
-The impact will create a momentum of empowerment and achievement, which becomes self-fulfilling.
+The impact will create a momentum of empowerment and achievement, which becomes self-fulfilling and self-sufficient.